AuroraLantean/nextjs-blog/README.md

 Implement MongoDB part of `.env.local` from `.env.example`

+Generate ramdom secret: `openssl rand -base64 32` Paste the secret into .env.local as: `NEXTAUTH_SECRET`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.